SQCU/gluon-experiment/README.md

-# Dion: Distributed Orthonormal Updates
+# gluon! stuff!: (maybe) Distributed (post-)Orthonormal(-ization gradient history smoothness gated) Updates

-This repository provides efficient implementations of Dion and Muon optimizers for distributed ML training.
+This repository provides ~~efficient~~ implementations of Dion and Muon and Gluon optimizers for distributed ML training.

 * See our paper for more information on Dion: https://arxiv.org/pdf/2504.05295.
 * See the original blog post on Muon: https://kellerjordan.github.io/posts/muon/
+* See higher order optimizer yearning-thread on gluon-era adaptive optimizers: https://x.com/sameQCU/status/1978851744504299944

 ## Table of Contents
 <details>